Stolen Phone: Damage Control and Recovery

 • Sync Contacts and Apps: Recover contacts, apps, and other essential data from your last backup to get your new device up and running quickly.

-4. Strengthening Security for Future Protection
+4. Security for Future Protection

 • Use Strong Passwords: Create complex, unique passwords for all accounts and consider using a password manager to keep track of them securely.